svalinn/DAGMC/doc/usersguide/uw2.rst

 ::
      %> group "tally:Photon/Current"

-Using the underlying PyNE libraries, we can write out the appropriate MC code tally specification snippet, this allows the number of codes the DAGMC supports to grow organically with those that PyNE supports.
+Using the underlying PyNE libraries we can write out the appropriate MC code tally specification snippet; this allows the number of codes the DAGMC supports to grow organically with those that PyNE supports.
 When PYNE cannot fulfill your tally request it will warn you.

 Boundary Conditions
 ++++++++++++++++++++